niroopkris/cse15l-lab-reports/lab1.md

 Working directory: /home/lecture1

-The output of the ls command with no arguments is every file and directory within /home/lecture1 (the working directory).
+The output of the `ls` command with no arguments is every file and directory within /home/lecture1 (the working directory).
 Basically, it lists all the files/folders within the current working directory.
 The output is not an error.

 ---
 2: Directory

 ![Image](ls_dir_msg.png)

+Working directory: /home/lecture1

+The output is every .txt file within the `messages` directory, because when using the `ls` command with a directory as an argument, the output will be a list of all the files and directories within the specified directory.
+In this case, the `messages` directory only has .txt files and no directories within it, so our output reflects that.
+No errors here.

 ---
 3: File

 ![Image](ls_file_hello.png)

+Working directory: /home/lecture1

+Our output when giving a file as an argument is the file itself (Hello.java in this case).
+This is not an error, and isn't really presented as such.
+There are simply no files or directories "within" the specified file argument (since files aren't directories that hold stuff), so the `ls` command just lists the file itself, which is perfectly valid.

 ## cat command